jk89/teensy40-6step-adc-bldc/README.md

-# teensy40-bldc
+# teensy40-6step-adc-bldc
-A BLDC ESC based off Teensy 4.0
+A BLDC ESC based off Teensy 4.0 using its ADC for voltage measurements periodically.

 # Status quo